 (a) The dealings of the central authority should be limited to the actual stock holders.
 The shares should be deposited with this authority at the beginning of the contract of alternatively proof of the existence and title to the stock should be proved.
+This conditions are the stock should be proved.

-This condition should cancel what is called as short sale for the sale of the shares by someone. who does not own them but only wishes to speculate.
+tion should cancel what is called as short sale for the sale of the shares by someone. who does not own them but only wishes to speculate.